 In the event of any child, educator, staff, volunteer or visitor having an accident at the OSHC Service, an educator who has a First Aid Certificate will attend to the person immediately.
-Adequate supervision will be provided to all children attending the Service.
+Adequate supervision will be provided to all children attending the OSHC Service.

 Any workplace incident, injury or trauma will be investigated, and records kept as per WHS legislation and guidelines.
+An Incident Injury Report Register will be completed to assist with a review of practices following an incident or injury at the Service, including an assessment of areas for improvement.